melisgl/try/README.md

 ##### Fixtures

-There is no direct support for fixtures in Try.
-One can easily write macros like the following.
+There is no direct support for fixtures in Try because they are not needed with the ability of [Rerunning Trials][e4ac] in [context][38e8].

+If one insists, macros like the following are easy to write.

 ```
 (defvar *server* nil)